Politics and Public Policy

 Our aim is to help students find answers to the processes that have determined the nature of the societies and the world that we live in and to undertake cutting edge research that informs these debates.

-The department offers a wide range of undergraduate programmes, including joint honours programmes in Politics and Government, International Relations and Politics, History and Politics, International Relations and History, Politics and Sociology, Economics and Government, and International Business and Globalisation.
-The department is launching a new single honours programme in Politics for 2012.
+The department offers a wide range of undergraduate programmes, including joint honours programmes in Politics, International Relations and Politics, History and Politics, International Relations and History, Politics and Sociology, Economics and Government, and International Business and Globalisation.

 We take great pride in supporting student employability by embedding placement opportunities into our degree programmes.
 Undergraduate students at DMU take an active involvement in their studies and run a lively Politics Society.